micahkepe/micahkepe.github.io/blog/content/sqlite-query-optimizer/index.md

 <br>

-### Optimizing the Query: Adding an Index
+### Optimizing the Query: Adding a Multi-Column Index

 As mentioned earlier, one way to improve this query's performance is by adding an index on the `LIKES` table.
-Specifically, creating an index on the combination of `DRINKER_ID` and `PREFERENCE` would directly support the sorting required by the query:
+Specifically, creating a **multi-column index** on the combination of `DRINKER_ID` and `PREFERENCE` would directly support the sorting required by the query:

 ```sql
 CREATE INDEX idx_likes_drinker_pref ON LIKES(DRINKER_ID, PREFERENCE);
 ```

-By creating the index, SQLite:
+By creating this multi-column index, SQLite can:

-- **Avoids Full Table Scans**: With this index, SQLite can avoid a full scan of the `LIKES` table.
+- **Avoid Full Table Scans**: With this index, SQLite can avoid a full scan of the `LIKES` table.
 Instead, it can directly jump to the relevant rows using the index, which is more efficient.

-- **Improves Sorting Efficiency**: The index also covers the `PREFERENCE` column, which means the results can be retrieved in the correct order directly from the index.
+- **Optimize Sorting**: The index also covers the `PREFERENCE` column, which means the results can be retrieved in the correct order directly from the index.
 This eliminates the need for a temporary B-tree, reducing the query’s overall execution time.

-- **Reduced I/O Operations**: By using the index, SQLite reduces the number of disk I/O operations needed to retrieve and sort the data.
-This can significantly speed up the query, especially on large datasets.
+{{ responsive_image(src="multicolumn-idx.png", alt="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index", caption="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index.") }}

 ### Re-running the Query Plan